grundler/cmspxltb-ana/README.md

 	  treeCorrelator - used to correlate information from QIE summary and trigger phase trees to the track tree Called by tbAna

-	  utils - used for plot settings
+	  plotter - used for storing histograms and creating plots

 constants.hh contains a const static char variable, subdir, indicating the directory where root files are at.
 			 track trees assumed to be at "subdir/<TestBoardName>/histograms/<spill>-tracks.root"